 Loki TV show release date: June 2021

-Disney has confirmed that Loki will make his way onto Disney Plus starting on June 11, 2021.
-It was originally planned for a release in May 2021, but the dates shifted in February 2021.
+Loki was originally planned for a release in May 2021, but the dates shifted in February 2021.

 Loki trailer: see the show in action

-We only have one full trailer for Loki so far, which was released as part of Disney’s Investor day in December 2020.
-It offers our first look at Owen Wilson's Mobius M. Mobius, a member of the Time Variance Authority, who will play a big role in this show.
+The first full trailer for Loki was released as part of Disney’s Investor day in December 2020.
+It offered our first look at Owen Wilson's Mobius M. Mobius, a member of the Time Variance Authority (TVA), who will play a big role in this show.

 Loki's story: what's the show about?